chipsalliance/firrtl-spec/spec.md

 A bundle type is used to represent a collection of values.
 They can also be used to facilitate bidirectional connections between circuit components.

-A bundle type consists of one or more fields.
+A bundle type consists of zero or more fields.
 Each field has a name and a type.
 Fields may also be flipped.

-TODO: Is it one or more fields?
-Or zero or more?

 The following is an example of a possible type for representing a complex number.
 It has two fields, `real`{.firrtl}, and `imag`{.firrtl}, both 10-bit signed integers.